erictleung/pixarfilms/CONTRIBUTING.md

 This outlines how to propose a change to pixarfilms.

+## Updating README.{md/Rmd}

+The README.md file is generated from the README.Rmd file.
+So any changes you want to see with the README.md should simply be made from README.Rmd first.
+Then either maintainers or yourself can knit the README.md file.

 ## Fixing typos

 Small typos or gramamtical errors in documentation may be edited directly using